kagisearch/kagi-docs/docs/kagi/api/search.md

 The Search API gives programmable access to Kagi's premium search results.

-> **NOTE:** The Search API is in closed beta and is currently available to Kagi Business (Team) plan.
+> **NOTE:** The Search API is in closed beta and available upon request.
-> This is currently $19/mo plus search API cost (2.5c per search).
 Please reach out to support@kagi.com for invite.
 >
 > We plan to release this API to all Kagi members after the beta period.